CodeFromAnywhere/tool-agent/ADR.md

 3. many people want to use something that is not OpenAI. we should support the entire ecosystem to a certain extent.

 Therefore, the source of truth must now come from an **openapi** accompanied with instructions and some other config.
 This will only make one agent at once.

+# Public Agents?

+Not prio since this is 'trying to get public' rather than real utility.
+At some point I need it for self-play and testing but for this it doesn't seem like anything innovative.